cwalsh27/Coder-File-Combining/README.md

 Windows: Run rerun.sh\
 Performing the previous step will undo your edits

-pandas, xlrd, and openpyxl are required
+Note: pandas, xlrd, and openpyxl are required